 Boston Conservatory at Berklee’s theater programs are considered the best in the country, with a distinctive specialization in musical theater and recent expansion into the contemporary theater realm.
-The Bachelor of Fine Arts (B.F.A.) degree is awarded in both musical theater and contemporary theater, while the Master of Fine Arts (M.F.A.) is offered in musical theater.
+The Bachelor of Fine Arts (B.F.A.) degree is awarded in both musical theater and contemporary theater.

 Boston Conservatory's success is visible not only in our learning environment, but in the professional accomplishments of our graduates.

 Boston Conservatory alumni from the Music Division have performed with the Boston Symphony Orchestra, Boston Pops, Berlin Philharmonic, National Symphony Orchestra of Costa Rica, Singapore Symphony, Kaohsiung City Symphony Orchestra (Taiwan), Metropolitan Opera, New York City Opera, Boston Lyric Opera, Lyric Opera of Cleveland, Handel & Haydn Society, Chicago Lyric Opera, ConcertOPERA Philadelphia, and at the Kennedy Center.